Skip to main content

 Puff Puff

-Sweet, deep-fried dough balls, similar to donut holes - a beloved snack.
+Sweet, deep-fried dough balls, a lot like donut holes and a snack people grow up on.

 Allergens: